 Sure, you might be able to find traditional flavors like milk or white chocolate.
-But next time you find yourself visiting Japan, you’re more likely to find other more eccentric Kit Kat flavors on convenience store shelves.
+But next time you visit Japan, you’re more likely to find other more eccentric Kit Kat flavors on convenience store shelves.

-On that note, the Japanese Kit Kat truly has something that everyone can love.
+On that note, the Japanese Kit Kat truly has something everyone can love.

 From mouth-watering flavors like green tea or cherry blossom to the slightly more exotic sake or soy sauce flavors, what will you try next?